nishanth123kgr/vanta-shield-browser/SETTINGS_README.md

-# Vanta Shield Settings Implementation
+# Halonex Vanta Settings Implementation

 ## Overview
-A modern React-based settings page has been created for the Vanta Shield browser extension, following the same design principles as the main warning page.
+A modern React-based settings page has been created for the Halonex Vanta extension, following the same design principles as the main warning page.

 ## Features